Champion of ImageJ

 |Affiliation||UW-Madison LOCI (former)|

 Mark was a member of the core ImageJ2 development team at LOCI from 2011-2016, earning the title of Champion of ImageJ for his tireless enthusiasm and dedication to the community.
 He is co-founder of the SCIFIO project, a robust and extensible library for reading and writing scientific image file formats, and accessible foundation for image format processing.
+He also developed the ImageJ-MATLAB project for ImageJ/MATLAB interoperability.

 My work at LOCI